 People with coeliac disease make antibodies against gluten.
 Antibodies are proteins in the immune system that normally attack bacteria, viruses and other germs.
 In effect, the gut mistakes gluten as harmful and reacts against it as if it were fighting off a germ.
 These antibodies lead to inflammation developing in the lining of the small intestine.
 They may also be the cause of some of the problems that a person with coeliac disease can have in other parts of their body, such as the balance centre of the brain (cerebellum).

 Coeliac disease can develop in babies.
 Older children or adults who have not previously had problems may also become gluten-sensitive at some point in their lives and develop coeliac disease.
 It is not known why the immune system of some people becomes sensitive to gluten.
 There is no evidence that stress or the use of antibiotics triggers coeliac disease.

-The inflammation in the lining of the small intestine stops food from being properly absorbed.
+The inflammation in the lining of the gut (small intestine) stops food from being properly absorbed.
 You then do not absorb nutrients very well into your body.
 A variety of symptoms may then develop, which may depend on how old you are and how long you have had the problem.